enmabolz/blog_project/README.md

 3. Install the dependecies.
 You can use this command: **pip install -r requirements.txt**
 4. Run the **python manage.py migrate** command to create the database file (using SLQLite).
 5. Create a superuser (user with administration rights).
    To do so, you will need to run **python manage.py createsuperuser** command and follow the instructions.
-Do not forget credentials of this user.
+Do not forget the credentials of this user.
 5. Run the development server: **python manage.py runserver**
 6. Access to the application: Open your browser and go to 127.0.0.1